-The traffic assignment module loads vehicle trips onto the roadway network to estimate linkspecific traffic volumes.
+The traffic assignment module loads vehicle trips onto the roadway network to estimate link-specific traffic volumes.
 This is done for three time periods which cover the entire day: the PM peak period, AM peak period, and off-peak.
-Each of these trip tables is assigned to the roadway network using a capacity constrained equilibrium assignment procedure.
+Each of these trip tables is further segmented into peak and shoulder periods, for a total of eight time periods: AM peak, one AM shoulder hour, midday peak period, PM peak, three PM shoulder hours, and an off-peak period representing the remainder of the day.
+These eight vehicle trip tables are assigned to the roadway network using a capacity constrained equilibrium assignment procedure.
 The resulting traffic volumes from the four assignments are summed to estimate a 24-hour volume for each link in the network.
+The mid-day and off-peak periods can be further divided into hourly volumes using percentages identified in the RTDM Technical Report.